China Oceanwide seeks more time for U.S. approval of Genworth deal

-(Reuters) - China Oceanwide Holdings Group Co said on Friday it had refiled its application for U.S. approval of its $2.7 billion acquisition of life insurance company Genworth Financial Inc (GNW.N), in a bid to add more time to the regulatory review.
+(Reuters) - China Oceanwide Holdings Group Co said on Friday it had refiled its application for U.S. approval of its $2.7 billion acquisition of life insurance company Genworth Financial Inc, in a bid to add more time to the regulatory review.

 The two companies said they withdrew and relaunched their submission to the Committee on Foreign Investment in the United States (CFIUS), a secretive U.S. government panel that scrutinizes acquisitions for national security concerns.